trimble-oss/website-modus.trimble.com/content/components/in-field/notifications/styles.md

 When more information is required add sub-text.
 ![prompts example 2](/img/in-field/notifications-example-2.svg)

+**Note:** Focus state uses “global blue”.

+### Behaviors

+- Swipe right to dismiss or press the close button
+- Toasts fades out automatically 3 or 6 seconds depending on the importance

 ### Editorial

 - Keep titles three to five words if possible.